trofi/trofi.github.io.gen/posts/238-new-make-shuffle-mode.md

 a b c a1 a2 a3 b1 b2 b3 c1 c2 c3:; @echo $@ && sleep 1
 ```

-I wrote the proof of concent and
+I wrote the proof of concept and
 [proposed](https://lists.gnu.org/archive/html/bug-make/2022-02/msg00005.html)
 it to GNU make community.